Eugen Doga: Family

-Today
+Later life

-Currently Eugen Doga lives with his family in Chișinău, as well as in Moscow.
-He continues to perform live, still participates in various festivals.
+Eugen Doga lived with his family in Chișinău, as well as in Moscow.
+He continued to perform live, participating in various festivals.

-In 2012, the anniversary concert in the Great Hall of the Moscow Conservatory, Concert Hall Ateneul Roman in Bucharest, at the National Palace in Chișinău, in 2013 – in Kazakhstan, 2014 – performances in Tomsk, Stavropol, in Iasi, in the park Arts Titan in Bucharest and others.
-In 2014, his waltz "Gramophone" was performed in the hall Ateneum Roman at the annual awarding of the Romanian Academy for outstanding achievements in the field of culture, science and education, along with works by Mozart, Enescu, Strauss and Borodin.
+In 2012, the anniversary concert in the Great Hall of the Moscow Conservatory, Concert Hall Ateneul Roman in Bucharest, at the National Palace in Chișinău, in 2013 – in Kazakhstan, 2014 – performances in Tomsk, Stavropol, in Iași, in the park Arts Titan in Bucharest and others.
+In 2014, his waltz "Gramophone" was performed in the hall Ateneum Roman at the annual awarding of the Romanian Academy for outstanding achievements in the field of culture, science and education, along with works by Mozart, Enescu, Strauss, and Borodin.

-He continues to social activities – spent with like-minded charity concerts at Children's Hospital and the hospital, in Tiraspol, participates in festivals.
+He continued with social activities – spent with like-minded charity concerts at Children's Hospital and the hospital, in Tiraspol, participated in festivals.

-Two Waltzes Eugen Doga are in the top 200 best classical works of all time.

-In 2012 Eugen Doga established the International Fund "Dominanta".
+In 2012 Doga established the International Fund "Dominanta".
 The Fund is designed to facilitate the implementation of the composer's creative and spiritual principles – cooperation in the field of musical art, cinema.

-On January 18, 2014 the salon "Eugen Doga" opened its doors.
+On 18 January 2014, the salon "Eugen Doga" opened its doors.
 This is the implementation of long – standing ambition to create a Music room, which will bring together like-minded people.
 The main aim of the Salon is the convergence of the society in a fragmented world today with the help of art and communication.

-The documentary film "Eugen Doga" took the big prize at the International Festival of Independent Film "HERCULES.ro"in Romania.
+The documentary film "Eugen Doga" took the big prize at the International Festival of Independent Film "HERCULES.ro" in Romania.

+Doga died on 3 June 2025, at the age of 88.

 Creation

 Film music

 In 1967, Eugen Doga began writing music for cinema and it became a regular engagement for many years.
 "The first movie with my music came out in 1968, the last – in 2011.
 Cinema is a whole separate life, my most important and favorite genre.
-In cinema music I was able to express all of my stylistic aspirations; I got to work with great orchestras, musicians, and movie directors from around the world" – says Eugen Doga.
+In cinema music I was able to express all of my stylistic aspirations; I got to work with great orchestras, musicians, and movie directors from around the world" – said Eugen Doga.

-Eugen Doga's debut as a movie composer was in 1967 in the movie directed by George Voda "We need a gatekeeper for anime" based on the fairytale "Ivan Turbinca" by Ion Creanga – a fantastic story about amazing adventures of a soldier from the royal army, who was invited to serve as a guard of the gates to paradise.
+Eugen Doga's debut as a movie composer was in 1967 in the movie directed by George Voda "We need a gatekeeper for anime" based on the fairy-tale "Ivan Turbinca" by Ion Creanga – a fantastic story about amazing adventures of a soldier from the royal army, who was invited to serve as a guard of the gates to paradise.

-He continues to write music for movies.
-Not a single composer before Eugen Doga has worked so intensively and fruitfully in this studio.
+He continued to write music for movies.
 From 1960s to 1970s he wrote music for almost half of the movies produced by the studio "Moldova-Film."
 There was a running joke in the studio that it should be renamed into "MolDoga Film".